bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Front-End-Interview-Questions-Part-2.md

 · **How can we partition our application into sub-applications?**

-By dividing the code up into multiple files and ‘requiring’ them in the main server file.
+By dividing the code up into multiple files and 'requiring’ them in the main server file.

 · **Explain the difference between Relational Databases and SQL.**